chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 RSASP1 is as defined in {{Section 5.2.1 of !RFC8017}}.

 ~~~
-BlindSign(sk, blinded_msg, info)
+BlindSign(sk, blind_msg, info)

 Parameters:
 - modulus_len, the length in bytes of the RSA modulus n

 Inputs:
 - sk, private key (n, p, q, phi, d)
-- blinded_msg, encoded and blinded message to be signed, a
+- blind_msg, encoded and blinded message to be signed, a
   byte string
 - info, public metadata, a byte string